STAT-628-Module-3-Group6/628Module3/README.md

 The data folder includes the link to our raw data and cleaned data by R and python.
 In addition, it also contains a GUIDE description file.

 The code folder contains R and python code for the data cleaning, exploratory data analysis, attributes analysis and reviews analysis.
 In addition, the code for our shiny app is also here.
+The link to our shiny app is https://qintaoying.shinyapps.io/rshiny/

 The plot&output folder includes the plots from our analysis, importance score and output of GUIDE.